What is the Best Protection for Wooden Decking?

-The big question: Should you choose a paint, an oil, a stain, or just a clear sealant?
+The big question: Should you choose paint, oil, a stain, or just a clear sealant?
 That decision really lies with your personal style and aesthetic.

 With paint, you’ll have a wide range of colours and the ability to create a truly customized deck.
 However, many homeowners choose to paint the railings and accents and stain the deck floor because of the paint’s propensity to wear more quickly.

-Decking stains also come in a variety of colours and finishes while also protecting your deck boards.
+Decking stains also come in various colours and finishes while protecting your deck boards.
 Both stains and oils require regular re-application to keep their colour and protection.